 It may have been that Attenborough saw a little of himself in Paine.
 Here was an Englishman who had been involved in the writing of the American Declaration of Independence and had visited France shortly after the Revolution.
 Paine was a radical who believed in free education and the emancipation of women.
 He also led an extraordinarily colourful private life, full of travel, tumult and controversy.

-The late Richard Attenborough on the set of Oh!
-What a Lovely War (1969) The Tom Paine project had some surprising champions.
+The Tom Paine project had some surprising champions.
 When the screenplay was published, US sci-fi writer Kurt Vonnegut was an immediate enthusiast.
 According to Trevor Griffiths’ website, Vonnegut “loved it so much he declared that he wished he had written it, and requested dozens of copies to send to friends in Hollywood, some of whom did indeed promise to try to get the film made”.
 He called the screenplay “a gorgeous pageant of American idealism”.

 Tom Stoppard was equally enthusiastic, describing the screenplay as “magnificent, huge, human, an education in history, of course, but also in the human spirit.

 It was Attenborough’s misfortune that films about American idealism and the human spirit were not then much in vogue.
 The project was on far too big a scale to be financed as a British or European art house movie but the US studios wouldn’t go near it.
 The box-office failure of more modestly budgeted Attenborough films like In Love and War (1996) and Grey Owl (1999) didn’t reassure financiers either.
 In interviews, he floated names of actors he would like to appear in the Paine film – maybe Daniel Day-Lewis to star and Anthony Hopkins to play Benjamin Franklin.
 He even suggested there could be a role for Meryl Streep.